deity-io/falcon-platform-docs/docs/platform/client/theming/icons.md

 })
 ```

-If you're using the `demo-v2` example , you'll see a `client/src/styling/icons.js` file.
+If you're using the `demo-v2` example, you'll see a `client/src/styling/icons.js` file.
 This is imported into your theme.

 **`client/src/styling/theme.js`**
 ```js